tpenguinltg/cthulhu/README.md

-Look, my password is right there in plain text!
-Who's to blame for this?
+I deleted my password from the list.
+Now nobody will be able to hack me and get to the next level.